Skip to Content

 • Provide mentorship to Indigenous youth and vulnerable individuals seeking leadership skill development.

-In November 2024, Oakville Public Library officially announced its partnership with Stephen Paquette of the Wikwemikong First Nation as our local Indigenous Knowledge Guide.
+In November 2024, Oakville Public Library partnered with local Indigenous Knowledge Guide, Stephen Paquette of the Wikwemikoong First Nation.
 Stephen is well-regarded by both Indigenous and non-Indigenous community leaders, as well as municipal leaders, as a trusted educator supporting Truth and Reconciliation efforts across Halton.

-In his role, Stephen will support Oakville Public Library in embedding Indigenous knowledge and perspectives into our foundations, guiding internal staff engagement, enhancing customer engagement opportunities, and advising on the New Central Branch project.
+Stephen supports Oakville Public Library in embedding Indigenous knowledge and perspectives into our foundations, guiding internal staff engagement, and enhancing customer engagement opportunities.